gradio-app/gradio/guides/wrapping-layouts.md

 ## Example

-- Let's write a simple example to look how we can use the classes that we have created.
+- Let's write a simple example to show how we can use the classes that we have created.
 - In this example, we are going to use two tabs, one row and one column layouts.
 - Row and column layouts are going to have two textboxes.
-- Row's and column's second textboxes are going to be attached to row's first textbox's value.
+- Row's and column's second textboxes are going to be attached to the row's first textbox's value.
 - Let's start to write the example!

 ### RowExample class